rctn/pseudocerebellum/docs/source/about.rst

 Synopsis
 ========

-Our live depends on remembering a myriad of things learned over a lifetime.
+Our lives depend on remembering a myriad of things learned over a lifetime.
 Learning and remembering is what brains do, but how?
 If we understood it in theory, we could begin to build artificial systems with traits somewhat like ours.